-Course Communications : I find UW Learn cumbersome for simple purposes, so, for a long time I have preferred to use a basic listserv for discussion and communication related to your SYDE 351 course.
-It has always been a slow process to get the majority of the class signed up, so many people miss the initial emails.
-This year I will simply send emails to the addresses provided for the class roster by Quest.
-Please be sure to read these emails identified by [syde351].
-All announcements will be sent via this method: assignment and other course info, updates, test information, lecture and problem-solving commentary, text and lecture typos, project information, clarifications, exam hints etc.
+Course Communications: UW Learn is inconvenient for simple communication, so I will send emails directly to you at the addresses provided for the class roster by Quest.
+Please be sure to read these emails identified by [syde114].
+All announcements will be sent via this method: assignment and other course info, updates, test information, lecture and problem-solving commentary, text and lecture typos, clarifications, exam hints etc.

 |DC Karnopp, DL Margolis & RC Rosenberg, System Dynamics: Modeling and Simulation of Mechatronic Systems, Wiley, 2006 OR 2012 (either edition is ok)|

 This is the course textbook.
 Exercises will be taken from it.

 There will also be supplementary material covered in the lectures but NOT in the textbook.